rohitkishnan/pf9-ui-plugin/README.md

 To switch to a specific version you can used `?version=vX.Y`.

-To use the lastest *edge* version use `?branch=master`.
+To use the latest *edge* version use `?branch=master`.
 This option will have the latest passing commit from `master` and is the absolute latest version.

 To use the local dev version you will need to append `?dev=true` to the browser URL.
-This will switch from loading the bundle from an S3 bucket and request it from the local dev server.
+This will switch the bundle-loading source to local dev server.

-# OpenStack Simulator

-The OpenStack Simulator is used during UI tests to create a mock OpenStack API environment.
-The simulator pretends to be OpenStack and expose API's that are equivalent.
-It may not be 100% compatible but it should be enough for testing and development purposes.

-There are some presets that can be used to configure the initial OpenStack environment.

 # Storybook

 Storybook is used to create an isolated development environment and showcase the components.
 This helps speed up development as we can control the data / props that are feed into the component.

 To see the Storybook just run: